In America, generosity implies an openhanded sharing of material resources.

 Those who are generous with their money are known as givers or donors or philanthropists.
 And those who are generous with their time are known as helpers or volunteers.
-But we have no special name for people who are generous with their encouragement, because those people are extremely rare.
+But we have no special name for people who are generous with their encouragement because such people are extremely rare.

 What is encouragement, exactly, and why is it so rare?

-The prefix en was extracted from Latin and came to us through the French.
-When it precedes a noun, en means to include, allow, or cause to happen.
+The prefix en came to us through the French language extracted from Latin.
+When it precedes a verb, en means to include, allow, or cause to happen.
 So when you encourage someone, you cause courage to happen within them.
-You give them a gift they can carry bravely into their future.
 You make them less afraid.
+You give them your courage and your confidence to carry bravely into their future.

 and insight is what you can buy with it.

-If you want to have insight into a person’s hopes and dreams,
+If you want insight into a person’s needs,

 you need only to pay attention.

-I know you.
-You want to empower people.
-You want to give them courage and confidence to face the future with a smile.
-You want to help them be stronger and happier.
+I know you want to empower people.
+You want to give them courage and hope for the future.
+I know you want to make them calmer, stronger, and happier.

 I know these things because you choose to read these little memos I write each week.
 The fact that you choose to read them tells me a little bit about what is inside you.
 I’m sharing this so that you will know I am not flattering you.

 By paying attention to me, you tell me quite a bit about you.
 And you do the same when you pay attention to others.